 College can be a time when some people try to figure out their sexual orientation.
 It’s also a time when some people decide to “come out”.
 Many colleges have support groups for gay, lesbian, bisexual, and transgender students.
 There are also counselors available at your student health center if you wish to talk with someone confidentially.

-Abuse in a relationship can be both physical and mental.
+Abuse in a relationship can be physical, emotional, and mental.

 - You should never feel afraid of your partner or controlled by him or her.

 - Your partner should never make you feel worthless or bad about yourself.

 If your partner does any of these things, get help and get out of the relationship.
 If your partner abuses you, they probably will never stop.
 You will be much better off without an abusive partner!
 You deserve to be treated with love and respect.